Stealing The Scream: 2004 theft

 Meanwhile the six suspects were charged with stealing The Scream and in May 2006 three of them were convicted of the crime and were handed prison sentences.
 Bjørn Hoen was sentenced to 7 years for planning the heist; Petter Tharaldsen was sentenced to 8 years for driving the get-away car; Petter Rosenvinge was sentenced to 4 years for supplying the car.
 Futhermore Hoen and Tharaldsen were ordered to pay the astronomical sum of 750 million kroner, the estimated value of the paintings, to the City of Oslo; a symbolic sentence.
 Meanwhile, The Scream was still nowhere to be found.

 Finally, on 31 August 2006, The Scream and The Madonna were recovered.
-The police have not released details as to how and where the pieces were found, just that they were safe, they had remained in Norway after they were stolen, that no reward had been paid out, and the paintings were the originals.
+The police have not released details as to how and where the pieces were found, just that they were safe.
+They had remained in Norway after they were stolen, no reward had been paid out to retrieve them and the paintings were the verified originals.
 They also noted that the prior arrests and convictions did not result in the recovery of the paintings but that no new arrests had been made.

 A version of Munch’s Madonna was also stolen along with The Scream in 2004 and, thankfully, was recovered. (photo via Wikimedia Commons)